pbullock08/prework-study-guide/README.md

 ## Usage

-As mentioned above this website includes notes about using HTML, Git, CSS, and JavaScript to build a webpage.
-If you open the DevTools console by right clicking on the webpage and navigating to 'Index' then 'Console' you will see the JavaScript running.
-In the console you will see the prework topics listed and it will even suggest a topic for to study first.
+As mentioned above this website includes notes about using HTML, CSS, Git, and JavaScript to build a webpage.
+If you open the DevTools console by right clicking on the webpage and navigating to 'Inspect' then 'Console' you will see the JavaScript running.
+In the console you will see the prework topics listed and it will even suggest a topic for you to study first.

 ## Credits